spatialos/gdk-for-unity/docs/modules/debug/require-inspector.md

 <%( TOC )%>

-# Require Inspector extension
+# Require Inspector

-The Require Inspector extension is a debugging extension for the Unity Inspector, which helps visualize the use of [`[Require]`]({{urlRoot}}/reference/workflows/monobehaviour/interaction/reader-writers/lifecycle) in MonoBehaviour components.
+The Require Inspector is a debugging extension for the Unity Inspector, which helps visualize the use of [`[Require]`]({{urlRoot}}/reference/workflows/monobehaviour/interaction/reader-writers/lifecycle) in MonoBehaviour components.

 ## Usage